Enoinoo/BuoKe/content/blogs/how-i-made-my-first-blog-site.md

 `
 ```

-At last, I changed my `src/pages/index.js` so that my post titles are shown on the home page, with links to them.
+In the next step, I changed my `src/pages/index.js` so that my post titles are shown on the home page, with links to them.

 ```
 const IndexPage = ({ data }) => {